adavarski/python-network-hacks/README.md

 etc.

 ### wifi
-$ pip3 install wifi
 $ sudo apt-get install -y aircrack-ng
 $ sudo airmon-ng start wlp4s0
 $ ip a s|grep mon
 48: wlp4s0mon: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UNKNOWN group default qlen 1000
+$ pip3 install wifi

 ### bluetooth, etc.
+...

 ### pip3 howto

-With Pip you can also search for a module. pip search <modulname>
+with pip you can also search for a module.

+pip search <modulname>

 To uninstall a module just use the option uninstall.
-A listing of all installed modules and their versions can be achieved with the parameter freeze and later on used to reinstall them. pip3 freeze > requirements.txt pip3 install -r requirements.txt
+A listing of all installed modules and their versions can be achieved with the parameter freeze and later on used to reinstall them.

+pip3 freeze > requirements.txt
+pip3 install -r requirements.txt

 Which modules are outdated reveas the command pip list –outdated.
 A single module can be upgraded by executing pip3 install –upgrade <modulname>.
 ```